jguadagno/jguadagno.github.io/_posts/2011-12-31-introduction-to-jquery-mobile.md

 ---
 Back in November, I sat in on a session by [Scott Hanselman](http://www.hanselman.com/blog/) on creating a mobile site on ASP.NET using [jQuery Mobile](http://jquerymobile.com/).
 While I was watching this session I could not stop thinking how easy is this, I can do this for the mobile version of the [Microsoft Global MVP Summit mobile](http://mvpsummitevents.info/m/) site.
 So like most of us, it took me a month to get to it.

 A few days ago while on vacation and everyone was asleep, I started to play around with jQuery mobile and in about an hour I had a sample site created.
-Here’s how you can get started.
+Here's how you can get started.

 ## Getting started with jQuery Mobile